 Mr Wheeler holds nil fully paid ordinary shares and nil options at the date of this report.
+Mr Wheeler is considered to be an independent director.
 Please refer to the Remuneration report for further details.

 Directorships held in other listed entities